Altamashhhhhh/PharmEasy-Clone/README.md

 # PharmEasy Static Webpage

+**PharmEasy** is a leading online healthcare and medicine delivery platform in India.
 The **PharmEasy Static Webpage** project is a front-end replication of the PharmEasy website, crafted as a single-page static site.
 This project demonstrates my ability to create an engaging and visually appealing webpage using **HTML**, **CSS**, and **JavaScript**.
 It features a clean design with interactive elements, including a slider built with JavaScript.

 ## 🚀 Live Demo